 6.6 FACILITATION PAYMENTS

-6.7.1 The Company’s recruitment, training, performance evaluation, remuneration, recognition and promotion for personnel shall be designed and regularly updated to recognize integrity.
-The Company shall not offer employment to prospective personnel in return for their having improperly favoured the Company in a previous role.
+6.7.1 The Company’s recruitment, training, performance evaluation, remuneration, recognition, and promotion for personnel shall be designed and regularly updated to recognize integrity.
+The Company shall not offer employment to prospective personnel in return for their having improperly favored the Company in a previous role.

 6.8 BUSINESS ASSOCIATES

 6.8.1 The Company is committed to conducting our business in a fair, transparent, and ethical manner.
 The Company will only do business with entities or individuals who share the same values as the Company and will uphold the Company’s principle of applying high ethical standards in our business dealings.

 7.1 The Company shall maintain an independent anti-bribery and corruption compliance function through the Integrity unit within the BOD to oversee the design, implementation, management, and improvement of the Company’s anti-bribery and corruption policies and procedures (integrity program).